RobCranfill/cpsr16/README.md

 ## TO DO
-  * After a long period of no taps, don't count first one as setting time.
-  * Limit tap time to something reasonable, on both sides.
-  * Display timeout: show something - a wandering char of some sort?
   * Get rid of unused code - including Display superclass?
   * Implement hardware config file?
   * "Ready" beep?